Thursday May 19 -

 .

 He sat with mom in the waiting room while they finished my surgery.
 Once they put me in the recovery room, mom and Adam joined me.
 It was then that Adam told me that her head circumference was 50.5 cm.
 One of the largest I had read about on a girl.
+They moved us into a suite because all the other rooms were taken at the time so we got a mini upgrade.
+Two flat panels, a little sitting area, a microwave and a fridge.
+The only drawback was it was right beside the pharmacy drop, similar to a bank tube system and it was LOUD.

 All these people were in and out, a social worker for the NICU, my nurse, lactation.
 The lactation consultant tried to show me how to put the pump parts together but I was way too stoned on morphine to understand anything she was saying.
 I finally asked her to come back the next day when I could comprehend what she were saying.